coughingmouse/Scroll-wheel-for-Trackman-Marble-Trackball-on-Windows/README.md

 ## FYI

+In the Configuration section of the .ahk file, you can relatively easily tweak sensitivity(esmb_Threshold), which buttons you want to use(XButton1 and XButton2), and whether to hide cursor while scrolling.

+## License?

 ##### For your information,

 This file was originally created by [Erik Elmore](https://github.com/IronSavior), a.k.a.
 IronSavior at https://autohotkey.com/board/topic/4677-wheel-button-emulation-script/ back in 2005-08-16.